solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 ### Create a new app

-First we initialize a new Phoenix app and remember to use the `--no-ecto` parameter.
+First, we initialize a new Phoenix app and remember to use the `--no-ecto` parameter.
 Ecto is the Elixir library typically used for interacting with datastores, especially SQL databases.
 Here we don't need it as we use XTDB directly.